Radio and Telly

 A. No - Content downloaded to your Vision box does not affect your BT Total Broadband monthly download allowance.
 From BT's site: "...broadband services such as BT Broadband Talk, BT Vision and BT Fusion do not count towards your allowance."

-Q. Will the BTVision signal (not the Freeview) be subject to "buffering" or breaking of signal if my son is gaming on the computer? - James Taylor, Dec 2006
+Q. Will the BT Vision signal (not the Freeview) be subject to "buffering" or breaking of signal if my son is gaming on the computer?

 A. It's our understanding that the Home Hub will manage the broadband bandwidth to ensure that there's enough bandwidth for on-demand TV content without judders, while still leaving bandwidth for other Internet activities.
 This is called QoS (Quality of Service), and ensures that video packets get higher priority than other traffic.
 According to BT Vision's site, there will be at least 0.5MB left for other broadband users connected via the Home Hub, which should be enough for your son to use for gaming, surfing and emails.

 Q. If I do not have a TV but have BT Broadband and would like to watch on my PC.
-Does BT Vision support this configuration? - Greg, Dec 2006
+Does BT Vision support this configuration?
+Greg

 A. BT Vision uses a special set-top box to receive programmes and show them on a TV set.
 The box connects to a TV set via a SCART or HDMI socket.
 It's not designed to be connected to a PC, although there's no technical reason why you couldn't connect the TV output of the BT Vision box to a PC TV card fitted to your PC, and watch the box output on your PC.
 The BT Vision box can only view one programme at a time, although it is possible to watch one show and record another onto hard-disk for later viewing.
 Viewing of two programmes simultaneously is not supported by BT Vision

-If you're looking to get streaming Internet TV on a PC, then BT Vision isn't the solution you're looking for - see our IPTV page for information on sites offering streaming TV content for PCs.
+If you’re looking to get streaming Internet TV on a PC, then BT Vision isn’t the solution you’re looking for – see our UK Internet TV section for information on sites offering streaming TV content for PCs.

-Q. What spec (op system & hardware) is required on the PC to connect to BT Vision package? - Peter Feltham, Jan 2007
+Q. What spec (op system & hardware) is required on the PC to connect to BT Vision package? – Peter Feltham

 A. No. Even though there are USB and Ethernet ports on the V-Box, at present, it's not possible to transfer content onto the BT Vision box hard drive.
 If you're looking to watch video recorded on your PC on your telly, perhaps consider the Neuros OSD.